sham41/CallHttpApi/README.md

-# API Call thow HTTP
+# API Call through HTTP
 Perform simple API calls and save the results into CSV files.

 The program accepts command-line parameters that specify the method name and resource path: `-url` and `-method`.